Quantum metasurfaces as probes of vacuum particle content: Discussion

-In this way, the experimental implementation of our proposal would not only mark the first observation of particle content due to spatial sub-regions of the vacuum, but also serve as the first experimental signature of the entanglement structure of the vacuum.
+In this way, the experimental implementation of our proposal will unlock the first experimental demonstration of the particle creation due to fundamentally split photonic mode structures as was originally considered in the original dynamical Casimir effect \cite{MooreGeraldT.1970QTot}.